jonmadison/zero-to-api-talk/0toApi.md

 ^ [CLICK]
 ^ [CLICK]
-^ [CLICK] I hope you found node as interesting as i think it is for solving this set of problems.
+^ [CLICK] [SAY] I hope you found node as interesting as i think it is for solving this set of problems.

 ^0:48